 Issues published in the past two years are accessible to Gem-A members both nationally and internationally.
 Previous issues are freely available to anyone in the Journal’s online archive.
 A cumulative index covering all issues from 1947 to 2021, as well as bibliographies of Journal articles covering specific subjects, can also be freely downloaded from the Journal’s website.

 Anyone can become an Associate Member of Gem-A and receive printed and online access to both Gem-A publications: The Journal of Gemmology and Gems&Jewellery.
 Membership costs just £135 per year and comes with a host of benefits.
 Visit the Gem-A website to find out more.

 +44 0207 404 3334

 Notes to editors:

 Gem-A forms an international community of gem professionals and enthusiasts.
-We serve the interests of the gem and jewellery industries through the high standards of education in our courses and our support for global gemmological research.
+We serve the interests of the gem and jewellery industries through high standards of education in our courses and our support for global gemmological research.
 We also provide various membership opportunities, offer high-quality gemmological instruments, and host a number of educational events throughout the year, as well as two internationally distributed publications, The Journal of Gemmology and Gems&Jewellery.

 About The Journal of Gemmology

 The Journal of Gemmology has been the official scientific journal of the Gemmological Association of Great Britain since it was incorporated in 1947.
 It is published quarterly in print and electronic formats.
 All Individual and Gold Corporate Members of Gem-A receive The Journal as part of their membership package.
 Institutional subscriptions are available to laboratories, libraries, museums and similar organisations.

 To contact the Editor-in-Chief, please direct correspondence to Brendan M. Laurs FGA at firstname.lastname@example.org.